carlosrabelo/karoo/docs/TUTORIAL-EN.md

 ```
 Patch the ConfigMap and Service manifests with your own `config.json` and exposure rules.

+All deployment commands are orchestrated through the hierarchical Makefile structure.

 ## 8. Troubleshooting
 - Upstream connection flaps: verify `upstream.host` is reachable and your firewall allows the outbound port.
 - Miners rejected: ensure they use Stratum V1 and that `compat.strict_broadcast` fits your pool quirks.
-- Rate-limit bans: raise `max_connections_per_ip` or disable `ratelimit.enabled` for trusted networks.
+- Build issues: ensure Go 1.25+ is installed and run `make mod-tidy` to clean dependencies.
+- Connection refused: check that `proxy.listen` port is available and not blocked by firewall.

 Refer back to `README.md` for deeper explanations of VarDiff, rate limiting, and architecture.
+Run `make help` to see all available commands.